VasilGVasilev/realEstate/tasks.md

 # Website is mainly nice UI with a few requests to DB on two pages

 ## Building approach:
-- Chose Next.js due to Tailwind compatibility
+- Chose **Next.js** due to Tailwind compatibility, but turn off SSR and do static export when deploying
 - Decide on a CSS superset **Tailwind** or SASS based mainly on the instruments' capability to deliver seamless mobile resposniveness, but also useMap for mapping pictures to relevant routes.
 - Hosting will most likely be Hostinger
 - DB will also most likely be Hostinger depending on how well it connects with the website for GET requests, thus, no separate admin page for CRUD of DB.